Veronica persica: Taxonomy

-Habitat

-The plant grows in fields and lawns.
-It prefers moist conditions and grows well in loamy soil.
+Distribution

+Veronica persica is native to the Caucasus and northern Iran, but it has become widely naturalised elsewhere.
+It now has a near cosmopolitan distribution, having been introduced to Europe, North Africa, the Americas, East Asia, Australia and New Zealand.

+The species was first recorded in Britain in 1825.
+It rapidly extended its range during the 1800s and was ubiquitous throughout lowland Britain and Ireland by 1960.

+Ecology

+Veronica persica is a common ruderal and arable weed associated with disturbed habitats such as cultivated fields, gardens, lawns and roadsides.
+The plant prefers moist conditions and grows well in loamy, nutrient-rich soil.
+It is self-compatible and produces many seeds.
+It can germinate and flower throughout the year, and can spread vegetatively from stem fragments.
+These traits have contributed to the species' success outside its native range.
+Its seeds may be dispersed by ants.

 Horticultural uses

 Although many species in the genus are used in gardens (such as V. exalta, V. incana, V. gentianoides, V. longifolia, V. perfoliata, and V. spicata), this species is generally seen as a weed and has no known horticultural uses.

 Herbal medicine

 Afghani herbalist Mahomet Allum used the plant to treat patients with heart trouble, in Adelaide, Australia, in the mid-20th century.

 It is also used for snakebite treatment, hemorrhaging, rheumatoid arthritis, asthma, and as an expectorant.